Culture of Support

 Counseling Services and Emergency Response

 College Unbound has a Case Management Team that works to assist students with the challenges of everyday life.
 Reach out to Wanda Brown if you need assistance at firstname.lastname@example.org.

-Should you need immediate assistance at any hour, please call the United Way’s 211 hotline or visit https://www.uwri.org/get-help-2-1-1/ to call, search or chat and mention that you are a CU student.
-Our partnership with United Way 211 enables us to provide CU students support 24 hours a day, 7 days a week. have partnered with United Way to provide an additional layer of student support.
+Should you need immediate assistance at any hour, please call the United Way’s 211 hotline or visit https://www.uwri.org/get-help-2-1-1/ to call, search or chat.
+Mention that you are a CU student.
+Our partnership with United Way 211 enables us to provide CU students support 24 hours a day, 7 days a week.